Current Ph.D. Students

 Megan Faulkner

-Megan Faulkner (she/her) is a 4th-year PhD student in UNM’s Educational Psychology program, advised by Dr. Cari Hushman.
-With a background in environmental education, science communication, and project-based learning, Megan’s research focuses on experiential learning in the STEM fields, particularly among first-generation undergraduate students.
-She has honed strong statistical analysis, research methods, and program evaluation skills through work with UNM’s Refugee and Immigrant Well-being Project, Office of Assessment and Academic Program Review, Bosque Ecosystem Monitoring Program, STEM-H Center, and the Undergraduate Research, Arts, and Design Network.
-A proud first-generation college student and member of the LGBTQ+ community, she seeks to increase educational opportunities and positive outcomes for those historically underrepresented in higher education.
+Megan Faulkner (she/her) is a doctoral candidate in UNM’s Educational Psychology program under the advisement of Dr. Cari Hushman.
+With a background in environmental education, science communication, and project-based learning, her research focuses on the development and measurement of STEM identity, particularly among first-generation undergraduate students.
+She has developed strong skills in statistical analysis, research methods, and program evaluation through work with UNM’s Refugee and Immigrant Well-being Project, Office of Assessment and Academic Program Review, Bosque Ecosystem Monitoring Program, STEM-H Center, and the Undergraduate Research, Arts, and Design Network.
+A proud first-generation college student and member of the LGBTQ+ community, Megan seeks to expand educational opportunities and positive outcomes for those historically underrepresented in higher education.

 Qing Wang